bitterman93/dockerized-nodejs-k8s-aws-workflow/README.md

 In the following image, one can see the two pods running, along with the LoadBalancer service, deployment and replicaset.
 The replicaset displays both the desired and current size of the pods.
 <img src="./inform/resourcescreated.png" alt="Alt text" title="Optional title">

-## CI/CD Process
+## CI/CD Process for Dockerized Node.js Kubernetes AWS Workflow

-Github actions was used as a CI/CD tool, basically it installs the project dependencies, logs into my personal dockerhub account, builds the application and uploads it to my dockerhub account.

-As variables it has configured a dockerhub token to access the account, as well as the credentials of my personal aws account and the KUBECONFIG_FILE in base64 to point to my EKS cluster.

-**Full Pipeline description:**
+This project uses GitHub Actions for automating Continuous Integration (CI) and Continuous Deployment (CD) processes.
+There are two workflows that handle different stages of the pipeline: one for building and testing the application, and another for deploying it to an Amazon EKS cluster.

+**CI Workflow (ci-build-test.yml)**

+This workflow is triggered on pull requests targeting the main branch.
+Its primary goal is to ensure that all code changes are validated before merging.
+The workflow performs the following steps:

-**1. name:** The name of the pipeline.
+**1. Checkout code:** The source code of the project is checked out from the repository.

-**2. on:** The events that trigger the pipeline, which are push events on the main branch and pull request events targeting the main branch.

-**3. jobs:** The list of jobs that the pipeline will execute.

-**4. build-test-analyze:** The name of the job.

-**5. runs-on:** The type of virtual machine that the job will run on.
-In this case, it's an Ubuntu-based virtual machine.

-**6. steps:** The list of steps that the job will execute.
+**2. Set up Node.js environment:** Node.js is set up using the specified version (18.15.0) to run the project.

+**3. Install dependencies:** Project dependencies are installed using npm ci for a clean installation.

+**4. Run unit tests:** The test suite is executed using npm run test to ensure the functionality of the application.

+**5. Run static code analysis:** Linting is performed using npm run lint to maintain code quality and identify potential issues.

+**CD Workflow (deploy-to-production.yml)**

+This workflow is triggered on push events to the main branch, and it is responsible for deploying the application to production.
+The deployment process includes:

-**7. Checkout code:** This step checks out the source code of the application.
+**1. Checkout code:** The source code of the project is checked out from the repository.

-**8. Set up Node.js:** This step sets up the Node.js environment by installing the specified Node.js version.

-**9. Install dependencies:** This step installs the Node.js dependencies of the application.

-**10. Running unit tests:** This step runs the unit tests of the application using the "npm run test" command.

-**11. Running static code analysis test:** This step runs the static code analysis test of the application using the "npm run lint" command.

-**12. Build Docker image:** This step builds a Docker image of the application using the "docker build" command and tags it with the name "assessment".
+**2. Build Docker image:** The Docker image of the application is built using the latest commit hash **(github.sha)** as the tag to ensure that each image is uniquely identifiable.

-**13. Login to Docker Hub:** This step logs in to Docker Hub using the Docker Hub username and access token that are stored as GitHub secrets.

-**14. Push Docker image:** This step pushes the Docker image to Docker Hub using the "docker tag" and "docker push" commands.
-The name of the image is prefixed with the Docker Hub username.
+**3. Login to DockerHub:** The workflow uses GitHub secrets (**DOCKER_HUB_USERNAME** and **DOCKER_HUB_ACCESS_TOKEN**) to securely authenticate with DockerHub.

+**4. Push Docker image:** The Docker image is tagged with the commit SHA and pushed to DockerHub for later use in the Kubernetes deployment.

-**15. Configure AWS Credentials:** This step configures the AWS credentials that are required to deploy the application to Amazon EKS.
+**5. Configure AWS credentials:** AWS credentials (**AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**) are configured via GitHub secrets to allow the workflow to interact with the EKS cluster.

-**16. Deploy the app to Amazon EKS:** This step deploys the application to Amazon EKS using the Kubernetes command-line tool (kubectl) and the Kubernetes deployment configuration file (k8s-deployment.yml).
-The Kubernetes configuration file is modified using the "envsubst" command to replace placeholders with environment variables.
-The Kubernetes configuration file and the Kubernetes configuration file content are stored as GitHub secrets.
+**6. Deploy to Amazon EKS:** The Kubernetes deployment and service definitions are applied to the EKS cluster.
+The **envsubst** command is used to replace placeholders in the Kubernetes YAML files with environment variables, such as the Docker image name and the commit hash.
+The Kubernetes configuration is provided via a base64-encoded **KUBECONFIG_FILE**, stored securely in GitHub secrets.

+## Key Concepts

+**GitHub Secrets:** Sensitive information like DockerHub credentials, AWS credentials, and the KUBECONFIG_FILE are securely stored as secrets in GitHub.
+These secrets are used to authenticate and configure deployments without exposing credentials in the repository.

+**GitHub Variables:** Variables such as IMAGE_NAME and AWS_REGION are used to dynamically set values across the workflows, enabling flexibility when managing different environments or Docker image versions.

+**Commit SHA (github.sha):** The unique commit SHA is utilized to tag the Docker image.
+This ensures that each deployment is tied to a specific commit, allowing for easy traceability and rollback if needed.

 ## Kubenetes configuration

-The **k8s-deployment.yml** file defines a Kubernetes Deployment and a Kubernetes Service for the containerized application.
-The Deployment specifies the number of replicas to be created, a selector for the pods, and a template for the pods which includes a single container named "assessment-app".
-The container is configured to use the Docker image "brobles39/assessment:latest" and listen on port 3000.
-The resource limits for the container are also specified in the template.

-The Service is defined with the name "assessment-app" and a selector that matches the Deployment's pod selector.
-The Service is configured to expose port 80 which forwards to port 3000 on the pods.
-Additionally, the Service is of type "LoadBalancer", which means that an external load balancer will be created to distribute traffic to the pods.
+The Kubernetes configuration consists of a Deployment and a Service defined in separate YAML files.

+### Deployment

+The deployment.yml file defines the deployment of the application in the EKS cluster.
+It specifies:

+Replicas: Two replicas of the pod are created to ensure high availability.
+Pod Selector and Labels: The deployment is configured with a selector and labels to match the pods (app: ${IMAGE_NAME}-app), ensuring that the service can correctly route traffic to the pods.
+Container Configuration: The container runs the Docker image built from the latest commit in DockerHub, listening on port 3000.
+Resource limits and requests are also defined to control memory and CPU usage.

+### Service

+The service.yml file defines a Kubernetes service that exposes the application to external traffic via an AWS LoadBalancer.
+It includes:

+LoadBalancer Type: The service is of type LoadBalancer, which automatically provisions an external load balancer in AWS to handle incoming traffic.
+Port Configuration: The service listens on port 80 and forwards requests to port 3000 on the application pods.
+Pod Selector: The service uses a selector to match the pods based on the app: ${IMAGE_NAME}-app label, ensuring correct traffic routing.

+This setup enables an automated, secure, and scalable deployment process for the Node.js application, leveraging Docker, Kubernetes, and AWS EKS to ensure that the application runs efficiently in production.

 ## License